 A: The Club Sports Council is made up of representatives/officers from each club.
 The CSC meets on the first Tuesday of each month with the exception of summer semesters.
 These meetings give opportunities to share ideas and learn leadership and management skills pertinent to the operation of clubs.

-Q: What is the Club Sport Executive Board (CSEB)?
+Q: What is the Club Sports Advisory Council (CSAC)?

-A: The Club Sport Executive Board, also known as the CSEB, is a recommending and review group for the Club Sports program.
-The Board is composed of five elected club sport participants.
+A: The Club Sports Advisory Council, also known as the CSAC, is a recommending and review group for the Club Sports program.
+The council is composed of five elected club sport participants.

 Georgia Southern University